-- See earlier comments in 3 The early childhood development workforce: Workforce for children with additional needs. - ECD workers for children with additional needs on whom we are focussing here are those within early childhood intervention (ECI) services, as well as people providing specialist support to workers and/or children within ECECs and playgroups. - As noted earlier, most ECI services in NSW are provided by NGOs.

-- There are many early childhood teachers (often with additional qualifications in early special education) employed both in these specialist ECI organisations (in which they commonly form the majority of ECI workers), as well as in ECECs and playgroups, providing targetted support to children with additional needs. - As suggested on p16 (Pay & conditions) of the Commission's Issues Paper, the differential salaries and conditions generally available for teachers in the school sector, compared with ECECs (or ECI services), is very significant. - A similar differential is also evident for allied health professionals (therapists, family support workers), both in comparison to Government-provided Disability and Health services, as well as the many other competing employment options they may be eligible to consider within the public and private sectors. - Salaries and many of the conditions for all categories of NGO ECI professionals, therefore, do not match those provided in Government-provided Disability, Education or Health services. - Such relatively poor remuneration levels in ECI / ECEC specialist support roles certainly do not reflect the high levels of expertise and experience of many of the staff employed in these contexts. - One way in which some organisations within the NGO sector (i.e. those with ATO Public Benevolent Institution charitable status) can offer slightly more competitive remuneration, is through salary packaging.
+- See earlier comments in 3 The early childhood development workforce: Workforce for children with additional needs. - ECD workers for children with additional needs on whom we are focusing here are those within early childhood intervention (ECI) services, as well as people providing specialist support to workers and/or children within ECECs and playgroups. - There are many early childhood teachers (often with additional qualifications in early special education) employed both in the specialist ECI organisations (in which they commonly form the majority of ECI workers), as well as in ECECs and playgroups, providing targeted support to children with additional needs.
+Not all States have early childhood teachers employed within disability specific ECI organisations eq Western Australia. - As suggested on p16 (Pay & conditions) of the Commission's Issues Paper, the differential salaries and conditions generally available for teachers in the school sector, compared with ECECs (or ECI services), is very significant. - A similar differential is evident for allied health professionals (therapists, family support workers), in comparison to Government-provided Health services, as well as the many other competing employment options they may be eligible to consider within the public and private sectors. - Salaries and many of the conditions for all categories of ECI professionals, are not equitable across the various sectors including NGO, Government-provided Disability, Education and Health services. - Such relatively poor remuneration levels in ECI / ECEC specialist support roles certainly do not reflect the high levels of expertise and experience of many of the staff employed in these contexts. - One way in which some organisations within the NGO sector (i.e. those with ATO Public Benevolent Institution charitable status) can offer slightly more competitive remuneration, is through salary packaging.
 Not all NGO ECI services, however, have access to this option at the moment, given their lack of PBI status.
 It would be useful to review why this is the case, as it can make a significant difference to recruitment.
+Limited salary packaging arrangements are available to government employees, depending on the sector.

 Are there particular workforce issues for early childhood intervention workers?
 Is the expertise of such workers sufficiently recognised and valued?

 Are there career paths that enable early childhood intervention workers to remain within the ECD sector?